River shark

 Glyphis is a genus in the family Carcharhinidae, commonly known as the river sharks.
-They live in rivers or coastal regions in and around south-east Asia, Africa and parts of Australia.
+They live in rivers or coastal regions in and around southeast Asia, and parts of Australia.

+While the bull shark (Carcharhinus leucas) is also called "river shark" and "Ganges shark", it should not be confused with the river sharks of the genus Glyphis; they are often sympatric, living within the same river systems.